 Preparing Your Mulberry & Earl Grey Cheesecake

-3- In a large bowl, beat the cream cheese with a stand mixer or handheld electric beater until light and fluffy, about 2-3 minutes.
-Gradually add in the granulated sugar, beating until well combined.
+3- In a stand mixer fitted with the paddle attachment, beat the cream cheese until light and fluffy, about 2-3 minutes.
+Gradually add the sugar and continue mixing until smooth.

-4- Add the eggs one at a time, beating well after each addition.
-Scrape down the sides of the bowl as needed to ensure everything is evenly incorporated.
+5- Add the eggs one at a time, beating well after each addition.
+Scrape down the sides of the bowl as needed to ensure everything is evenly mixed.

 Pro Tips for Success